-Following our two-phase process in Guatemala, The Trojan Women Project is currently working with Amrita Performing Arts to teach workshops, exchange ideas, and develop partnerships with artists in communities and throughout the country in June 2016.
-The Trojan Women Project then plans to return in the summer of 2017 to transfer the full production!
+Following our two-phase process in Guatemala, The Trojan Women Project worked with Amrita Performing Arts in June 2016 to teach workshops, exchange ideas, and develop partnerships with artists in communities throughout Cambodia.
+Phase 2 of this project will commence in Winter 2018.

 About the Trojan Women Project